 - Ethnic restaurants (e.g., Chinese, African, Indian, Thai and Vietnamese), ice cream parlors and bakeries are considered high-risk for people with tree nut allergy due to the common use of nuts and the possibility of cross-contact, even if you order a tree-nut-free item.

-- Avoid natural extracts, such as pure almond extract and natural wintergreen extract (for filbert/hazelnut allergy).
+- Avoid natural extracts, such as pure almond extract.
 Imitation or artificially flavored extracts generally are safe.

 - The following are not nuts: nutmeg, water chestnuts and butternut squash.

 Download our PDF on how to read a label for a tree-nut-free diet.

 1American Academy of Allergy, Asthma and Immunology (ACAAI), Tree Nut Allergy, http://www.acaai.org/allergist/allergies/Types/food-allergies/types/Pages/tree-nut-allergy.aspx